-Best practice for screening and risk assessment in health and behavioral health care settings includes provider knowledge of risk and protective factors and warning signs, procedures for categorizing risk and making clinical decisions based on risk, evidence-based assessments and safety planning, documentation of risk level and action taken, and caring referral procedures.322 Standardization makes the entire process of identifying risk and connecting people to services transparent and collaborative for the provider and person at risk.323 Critical to this collaborative process is obtaining informed consent and the use of a standardized decision-making process to routinize risk designations based on suicide attempt history, the severity of current suicidal symptoms, and the integration of risk factors.324 Standardizing risk assessment and management has the potential to reduce clinical or legal concerns about errors in judgement that might overestimate or underestimate risk.325 Suicide risk assessments help identify acute, modifiable, and treatable risk factors and help providers recognize when people need more structured methods for managing daily living.326
+Best practice for screening and risk assessment in health and behavioral health care settings includes provider knowledge of risk and protective factors and warning signs, procedures for categorizing risk and making clinical decisions based on risk, evidence-based assessments and safety planning, documentation of risk level and action taken, and caring referral procedures.
+Standardization makes the entire process of identifying risk and connecting people to services transparent and collaborative for the provider and person at risk.
+Critical to this collaborative process is obtaining informed consent and the use of a standardized decision-making process to routinize risk designations based on suicide attempt history, the severity of current suicidal symptoms, and the integration of risk factors.
+Standardizing risk assessment and management has the potential to reduce clinical or legal concerns about errors in judgement that might overestimate or underestimate risk.
+Suicide risk assessments help identify acute, modifiable, and treatable risk factors and help providers recognize when people need more structured methods for managing daily living.

-The Columbia-Suicide Severity Rating Scale is a common screening tool that uses a series of questions in plain language to help users identify whether a person is at risk for suicide, and also assess the severity and immediacy of the risk, and identify possible support.327 The tool is suitable for all ages and special populations and is available in over 100 country-specific languages.328 In health care settings, the Patient Health Questionnaire (PHQ9) is an assessment that asks nine questions about depressive symptoms experienced in the prior two weeks, with one question devoted to thoughts of dying or being better off dead.
-The PHQ9A is the PHQ9 modified for adolescents ages 11 to 17.329 Finally, the Ask Suicide-Screening Questions is a tool used to identify a youth at risk in medical settings and takes less than one minute to complete.330 Positive screens obtained through use of this tool prompt providers to conduct additional, in-depth assessments.331 actually can increase risk.333 The Stanley Brown Safety Plan and Crisis Response Planning tools are evidence-based and commonly used in many settings.
-The Stanley Brown Safety Plan includes methods for keeping homes safe, recognizing warning signs of a suicidal crisis, identifying ways to cope with suicidal thoughts, and identifying friends, family, and mental health and emergency resources, such as the location of the nearest emergency department.334 Crisis Response Planning is a strategy used to develop written steps for a person at risk for suicide to take during times of crisis or when under stress.
+The Columbia-Suicide Severity Rating Scale is a common screening tool that uses a series of questions in plain language to help users identify whether a person is at risk for suicide, and also assess the severity and immediacy of the risk, and identify possible support.
+The tool is suitable for all ages and special populations and is available in over 100 country-specific languages.
+In health care settings, the Patient Health Questionnaire (PHQ9) is an assessment that asks nine questions about depressive symptoms experienced in the prior two weeks, with one question devoted to thoughts of dying or being better off dead.
+The PHQ9A is the PHQ9 modified for adolescents ages 11 to 17.
+Finally, the Ask Suicide-Screening Questions is a tool used to identify a youth at risk in medical settings and takes less than one minute to complete.
+Positive screens obtained through use of this tool prompt providers to conduct additional, in-depth assessments.

+Safety planning is a brief intervention that incorporate best practices in means restriction, problem-solving, social support, and emergency resources.
+Safety planning is not a "no-harm contract" or "contract for safety" that requires people at risk to promise a provider the person will not engage in suicidal behavior; research shows such "contracts" are not effective and actually can increase risk.
+The Stanley Brown Safety Plan and Crisis Response Planning tools are evidence-based and commonly used in many settings.
+The Stanley Brown Safety Plan includes methods for keeping homes safe, recognizing warning signs of a suicidal crisis, identifying ways to cope with suicidal thoughts, and identifying friends, family, and mental health and emergency resources, such as the location of the nearest emergency department.
+Crisis Response Planning is a strategy used to develop written steps for a person at risk for suicide to take during times of crisis or when under stress.
 Using an index card, people list steps for identifying personal warning signs, along with coping strategies and social and professional support.
-Results of a randomized clinical trial show that crisis response planning reduced suicide attempts by 75 percent compared to using safety contracts, or contracts in which a person vows not to self-injure.335
+Results of a randomized clinical trial show that crisis response planning reduced suicide attempts by 75 percent compared to using safety contracts, or contracts in which a person vows not to self-injure.